Ray Bradbury’s Green Town Trilogy is comprised of three books: Dandelion Wine, Summer Morning, Summer Night, and Farewell Summer.

 In the afterword to Farewell Summer, Bradbury contends that the novel was actually intended to follow what became the Dandelion Wine story arc as a complete book tentatively titled Summer Morning, Summer Night.
 ‘When I delivered it to my publishers they said, ‘My God, this is much too long.
 Why don’t we publish the first 90,000 words as a novel and keep the second part for some future year when it is ready to be published.’

-Dandelion Wine, Summer Morning, Summer Night and Farewell Summer form a Green Town trilogy of novels inspired by Ray Bradbury’s childhood in Waukegan, Illinois.
+Dandelion Wine, Summer Morning, Summer Night and Farewell Summer form The Green Town Trilogy, three novels inspired by Ray Bradbury’s childhood in Waukegan, Illinois.